-- The customer refuses major measures which would result in a "partial" weatherization of a unit, per WPN 19-4 Attachment 8.
-The decision to decline a major measure must be documented in the customer file. - Repair measures cause the proposed cumulative SIR to drop below 1.0 for DOE jobs, and 0.80 SIR for Public Benefits or LIHEAP funded jobs and the agency chooses not to use the LIHEAP or Public Benefits Repair (ZZ Repair codes) option or it is not an eligible housing type to address the reason for deferral.
-Agencies shall then defer all services to the customer until the repair issue is addressed with other funds. - A manager, or designee, review of health and safety costs is required for single-family houses and mobile homes where completed energy audits show total estimated health and safety costs of \$5,000 or greater.
+- The customer refuses major measures which would result in a "partial" weatherization of a unit, per WPN 23-6 - Attachment 8.
+The decision to decline a major measure must be documented in the customer file. - Repair measures (per measure type) ≤\$1000 cause the proposed cumulative SIR to drop below 1.0 for DOE jobs, and 0.80 SIR for Public Benefits or LIHEAP funded jobs and the agency chooses not to use the LIHEAP or Public Benefits Repair (ZZ Repair codes) option or it is not an eligible housing type to address the reason for deferral.
+Agencies shall then defer all services to the customer until the repair issue is addressed with other funds. - Any repair measures (per measure type) >\$1000 will result in a deferral.
+LIHEAP, Public Benefits or DOE Weatherization Readiness Funds (ZZ Repair Codes) can be used to address this reason for deferral.
+Agencies shall then defer all services to the customer until the repair issue is addressed with other funds if readiness funds are not used. - A manager, or designee, review of health and safety costs is required for single-family houses and mobile homes where completed energy audits show total estimated health and safety costs of \$5,000 or greater.
 A note of the agency approval shall be included in the building file in the HE+ System/WisWAP.
 Estimated health and safety costs in excess of \$5,000 may indicate that an excessive proportion of the work to be completed is not expected to generate sufficient energy savings to proceed with weatherization.
-LIHEAP, Public Benefits or DOE Weatherization Readiness Funds (ZZ Repair Codes) should be considered on a case-by-case basis to address deferral issues. - The building condition or occupants present a serious crew safety concern. - There are no energy conservation measures to complete and/or the cumulative SIR is less than 1.0 for DOE funded jobs, and less than 0.80 for Public Benefits and LIHEAP funded jobs.
-All jobs must have ECMs to use Repair or Health and Safety funds. - There are changes to household eligibility status. - The building is listed for sale, in foreclosure proceedings, or is foreclosed.
+LIHEAP, Public Benefits or DOE Weatherization Readiness Funds (ZZ Repair Codes) should be considered on a case-by-case basis to address deferral issues.

+- The building condition or occupants present a serious crew safety concern. - There are no energy conservation measures to complete and/or the cumulative SIR is less than 1.0 for DOE funded jobs, and less than 0.80 for Public Benefits and LIHEAP funded jobs.
+All jobs must have ECMs to use Repair or Health and Safety funds. - Replace, repair, or install primary heating systems when existing primary heating systems are unsafe, inoperable, or nonexistent.
+No home may be left without a safe primary heating system after weatherization where climate conditions require heating (i.e., all climate zones except zone 1 as defined by ASHRAE).
+If unable to meet this requirement, deferral is required. - There are changes to household eligibility status. - The building is listed for sale, in foreclosure proceedings, or is foreclosed.

 Pictures documenting the reason for deferral shall be part of the customer file record and uploaded to the HE+ System/WisWAP.
 Agencies shall create a building in the HE+ System/WisWAP reporting system, document the deferral status, and select the reason(s) for deferral.
-As shown in Table 3.1 below, most deferral reasons require a notification letter be sent to the customer unless accessing LIHEAP Repair funds to address the reason for deferral.
-When planning to use LIHEAP Repair funds, mark the building as deferred but do not send a deferral notification.
+As shown in Table 3.1 below, most deferral reasons require a notification letter be sent to the customer unless accessing DOE WRF, PB or LIHEAP Repair funds to address the reason for deferral.
+When planning to use DOE WRF, PB or LIHEAP Repair funds, mark the building as deferred but do not send a deferral notification.

 Special conditions apply to asbestos deferrals and corrective action taken by the customer (WPN 22-7).
-See Section 9.6 Asbestos-Containing Materials (ACM) for additional information.
+See 9.6 Asbestos-Containing Materials (ACM) for additional information.